sean-lamont/bait/_docs/examples.md

 from the specific `holist_eval/{model}` file.

 The first run of the experiment will generate a checkpoint.npy file in the `theorem_embeddings` directory specified in the configuration.
-If the file exists, it will load from the specified directory.
+If the file exists, it will load from the specified directory

 ### TacticZero
 To run a TacticZero experiment, from the root directory of the project simply run: